What is Chain of Thought Prompting & How to Use It in AI

 Models utilizing Chain of Thought prompting can achieve up to 30% better performance on commonsense reasoning benchmarks.
 CoT prompts help models understand cause-and-effect relationships, enhancing their reasoning capabilities in commonsense scenarios and establishing a reasoning chain and reasoning paths.

-Articulating relationships and decomposing complex problems helps CoT prompting improve the model’s ability to handle complex reasoning tasks.
-This approach ensures that models can comprehend and respond to real-world scenarios more effectively.
+Articulating relationships and decomposing complex problems helps CoT prompting improve the model's ability to handle complex reasoning tasks.
+This approach guarantees that models can comprehend and respond to real-world scenarios more effectively.

 Sentiment Analysis